dustin/dustin.sallings.org/_posts/2020-04-29-gopro-plus.markdown

 URLs that expire after a bit, so they're only really interesting when you're actualy downloading an artifact.
 There are a few different types of artifacts, some of which have one URL and some have multiple.
-THe resulting JSON includes `url` as a key for when there's one URL, and `urls` when there's more than one.
+The resulting JSON includes `url` as a key for when there's one URL, and `urls` when there's more than one.
 This sort of makes sense, but it causes a lack of uniformity.
 Each one *also* has a `head`/`heads` variation of the URL for issuing a `HEAD` request